-If you told me I could only eat breakfast for the rest of my life and nothing else, I’d be perfectly content (I’d miss pizza, but my loophole is just making Pizza Bagels or my Hashbrown Breakfast Pizza instead).
+If you told me I could only eat breakfast for the rest of my life and nothing else, I’d be perfectly content.

-Sure, I could have easily bumped the protein content up in these by making Protein Fresh Toast, but I wanted to make this recipe entirely without the need for protein powder.
+Sure, I could have easily bumped the protein content up in these by mixing in some protein powder, but I wanted this to be easily made by anybody without needing to invest in protein powder.

 If calories aren’t a concern, you can use Nutella and Peanut Butter as your filling!
-It will obviously be much higher calorie, but I can’t argue with the fact that it would be insanely delicious.
+It will obviously be much higher in calories, but I can’t argue with the fact that it would be insanely delicious.

 For the chocolate spread, you could very easily just melt down chocolate, but again, I wanted to keep this lower calorie.

 I mixed together cocoa powder, syrup, sugar substitute, and a little bit of powdered peanut butter, and it made a delicious spread!
 The great thing about this is that you can adjust the amount of sweetener you use depending on how dark (ie bitter) you like your chocolate.

 If you want to use a chocolate protein powder here, you definitely can.
 You just need it to be spreadable, so you may need to add some additional syrup or water/milk to thin it out.

 For the peanut butter spread, I knew I wanted to keep the calories lower, so I went with powdered peanut butter.